nemequ/wav/README.md

   required to turn it into one is pretty low… *Most* functions are implemented using portable code instead of calling builtins.

-  If WASMV becomes popular I will probably add an implementation to [SIMDe](https://github.com/simd-everywhere/simde), so if you're using it please let us know!

 * *Why not just use `wasm_simd128.h`?*

-  `wasm_simd128.h` is intended as a straightforward translation of the WASM SIMD specification into C.  WASMV, on the other hand, looks at the WASM SIMD spec and asks how to present it in a way which makes it easy to use and difficult to misuse by enlisting the compiler's help as much as possible.

-  Frankly, it comes down to personal prefernce (or at least it will once WASMV implements the full specrification).
-I prefer a style more like WASMV, which I why I'm writing it, but I'm sure others will prefer the `wasm_simd128.h` style.
+  `wasm_simd128.h` is a straightforward, consise way to expose the WASM SIMD specification in C/C++.
+It does that extremely well; the semantics mirror the specification very closely.

+  WASMV, on the other hand, has a different goal.
+It tries to create a an API to expose the WASM SIMD specification in the safest way it can without creating any run-time overhead.

 * *So it's a wrapper around `wasm_simd128.h`?*